 Downer-town Whitney Brown

+While on the topic of crack addiction... oh diss!
+Whitney Houston made an interesting appearance as a presenter on Sunday night's Grammy awards.
+Watching her cautiously and somewhat slurringly recite from the teleprompter was congruous in the discomfort department to peeping Farmer Ted cut a rug at the school dance in Sixteen Candles.
 And did you catch the oh-so-subtle move wherein she arranged her dress' slit to reveal maximum leg?
 Whoa mama!
 Seems like the lovely Whitney has certainly progressed from full-on crazy Bobby Brown days of yore, but she still has a ways to go before she should be getting so much air-time.

 Sunday, February 8, 2009